Dr-Sauce/TrollStoreChecker/README.md

 # TrollStore Checker

 [TrollStore](https://github.com/opa334/TrollStore) is a tool that allows you to sideload apps permanently.
-Check whether TrollStore is available on your iPhone and install it with a few taps.
+Check whether TrollStore is available for your iPhone and install it with a few taps.

 Special thanks to [u/gianflo6](https://www.reddit.com/user/gianflo6) for helping me and giving feedback..!